 - Quantitative Research Methods

-- Research Design and Causal Inference
+- Research Methods: Victories and Pitfalls

-- Risk in International Politics and Economics
+- Risk in International Politics & Economics

-Courses offering vary each academic year and are subject to change.
+Course offerings vary each academic year and are subject to change.

 Interdisciplinary Program of Study (40 credits)

 Beyond the Core Curriculum, students complete a self-designed interdisciplinary program of study.
 This must include at least 12 credits from courses within a specific Functional Focus Area and at least 12 credits from courses within a specific Regional Focus Area.
 Cross-listed courses may only be used toward one focus area.
 To fulfill both focus area requirements, students must complete at least 6 distinct courses (24 credits).
+Courses that do not apply to focus area requirements count as electives (up to 16 credits).

 Functional Focus Areas (12 credits)